harel-coffee/Ascending_neuron_screen_analysis_pipeline-auto/README.md

 </p>

 #### FigS7: ANs that are active during movements off of the spherical treadmill <span id="FigS7"><span>
+To avoid the false-positive result of statistical comparison due to over-large population, the data were bootstrapped into 10 groups with sample size 30 and the majority of Mann-Whitney U-test results determines whether to reject null hypothesis.

 ```bash
 $ ./_05-0-plot_FigS7-offBall_onBall_comparison.run
 ```